 Encryption is the process of converting data into scrambled code.
 It is meant to allow authorized personnel to view data and can be applied to files or information transferred over the internet.

-A newer form of computer hacking, cryptojacking, is when a bad actor breaks into a computer network, infects it with malware, then uses the computing power of the network to illegally mine for cryptocurrency.
+A newer form of computer hacking, cryptojacking, is hacking a computer network and injecting it with malware in order to use the computing power of the network to illegally mine for cryptocurrency.

 Statistics show that cryptojacking is quickly becoming common within the dark web.
-In fact, Q1 of 2018 showed that compared to the previous quarter, there has been a 629% rise in coinmining malware.
-Furthermore, in June of 2018, a cybersecurity team discovered over 40,000 devices infected by malware as part of a cryptomining scam.
-These devices were spread across industries such as finance, education, and government.
-The good news is, cryptojacking doesn’t steal data, just computing power.
-But an attack will slow down your processing speeds and permanently wear down your battery; subsequently affecting the lifetime of your device.
+In fact, Q1 of 2018 showed that compared to the previous quarter, there has been a 629% rise in coin-mining malware.
+In June of 2018, a cybersecurity team discovered over 40,000 devices infected by malware as part of a cryptomining scam.
+The infected devices were widespread across various industries such as education, finance and government.

 Here are few essential tactics enterprises can employ to limit the likelihood of a cyberattack: